Woman with cold relaxing on a gray sofa while drinking tea

 When can I go back to work?
 Chronic bronchitis is not contagious, so work if you are able.

 How common is it?
-About 9 million Americans each year are diagnosed with chronic bronchitis.
+Each year, about 9 million Americans are diagnosed with chronic bronchitis.

 See a doctor if: You have a cough that lasts more than three weeks, produces bloody or discolored mucus, or is paired with a fever.
 Err on the side of caution and see a doctor even if you only suspect you have bronchitis — early treatment decreases the risk of lung damage.